IDinsight/ask-a-question/infrastructure/demo/README.md

 The codebase is organized into three main modules:

 #### 1. Bastion
-This is what will be used to access db locally.
+- This is what will be used to access db locally.
 To open the tunnel, run `make data-db-tunnel-demo` from the infrastructure folder.
+If the command hangs at `Starting session with SessionId:... `, make sure port 5432 is available.

-If you have pgAdmin installed, you can create a connection with the host as localhost.
-You can find the DB credentials in AWS Secrets Manager
+- If you have pgAdmin installed, you can create a connection with the host as localhost.
+You can find the DB credentials in AWS Secrets Manager.
 If you do not have pgAdmin installed, you can run it in docker using the following:

 ```